-Beyond its effect on people, the continuing COVID-19 pandemic has had severe effects on global economies.
-Maintaining liquidity can act as a bridge until economic activity improves, and a number of insurance and risk management strategies can enable that process.
+Beyond its impact on people, the continuing COVID-19 pandemic has had severe effects on the Australian and global economies.
+As Australia moves into the “recovery phase” of the pandemic lifecycle, whilst it will take some time before “business as usual” is achieved, maintaining liquidity can act as a bridge until economic activity improves.
+A number of insurance and risk management strategies can enable that process.

 But adverse effects and uncertainty for businesses will likely persist for some time — with the worst possibly still to come — which underscores how important it is for businesses to preserve cash.
 In addition to any actions they may have taken so far, businesses will likely need to explore other solutions, such as claims and collateral cost reduction strategies, credit insurance products, premium financing, and the use of captive insurers — all of which can help them stay liquid.

-As businesses face higher financing costs, limited access to credit facilities, and falling counterparty value, surety bonds represent a viable means for posting collateral, and an attractive alternative to bank letters of credit (LOCs).
+As businesses face higher financing costs, limited access to credit facilities, and falling counterparty value, surety bonds represent a viable means for posting collateral, and an attractive alternative to bank guarantees (BG).

-Unlike an LOC, a surety bond does not count against a company’s overall borrowing capacity, nor is its pricing tied to interest rate fluctuations.
-This means that surety bonds can be more cost-effective than LOCs and can enable principals to free up capital and credit for other, more productive uses.
-They can also allow principals to avoid being overly reliant on the relatively small group of banks that constitute much of the market for LOCs.
+Unlike a BG, a surety bond does not count against a company’s overall borrowing capacity.
+Surety bonds can be more cost-effective than BGs and can enable principals to free up capital and credit for other, more productive uses.
+They can also allow principals to avoid being overly reliant on their banks.

 Businesses are increasingly using surety bonds to meet a range of collateral commitments.
-These include posting security for large leases, meeting court demands while appealing adverse rulings, and satisfying requirements for self-insured workers’ compensation programs and other forms of insurance coverage.
+These include posting security for performance/maintenance obligations, meeting financial assurance requirements for mining rehabilitation, credit support for Australian Energy Market Operator requirements, large leases, and satisfying requirements for self-insured workers’ compensation programs.

-Preserving and strategically deploying capital is vital to a business’s success at any time, regardless of market conditions, but it is critically important now.
-Premium financing can help businesses to preserve working capital that would otherwise be used to pay commercial insurance premiums.
+Preserving and strategically deploying capital is vital to a business’s success at any time, regardless of market conditions, but it is critically important now as businesses try to restabilise their operations and cash flow after months of disruption.
+Premium finance can help businesses to preserve working capital that would otherwise be used to pay commercial insurance premiums.

-Premium finance allows insurance buyers to use third-party capital to fund their premium payments.
-Subject to the premium finance transaction, a premium finance company pays insurance premium on behalf of the policyholder, with the underlying policy serving as collateral for the loan.
+Premium finance allows the insured to spread the cost of payments over equal monthly instalments.
+The premium funding company pays insurance premium on behalf of the policyholder, with the underlying policy serving as collateral for the loan.
 This allows the insurer to collect premium upfront and extend coverage to the policyholder without the need to tie up valuable assets or encumber any credit facilities.
 For insurance buyers of virtually any line of coverage, premium finance can serve as an effective cash management tool whereby the policyholder can both secure necessary coverage and preserve capital that can be used to meet immediate or long-term needs.

 Typically, accounts receivable represents approximately 35% to 40% of a company’s assets.
 Trade credit insurance can help a company protect these assets from losses caused by insolvency and default, among other potential risks, and help them improve their liquidity.